Documentation

 Setting Up A Conjoint Study

 Conjoint analysis quantifies the tradeoffs respondents make across product attributes — brand, price, configuration, packaging — by asking them to choose between competing concepts.
-In MX8, the recommended way to set one up is the Conjoint Planning Tool: you design attributes and levels in the tool, paste its output into your survey alongside the screener and any other questions, and the platform handles the rest.
+In MX8 Labs, the recommended way to set one up is the Conjoint Planning Tool: you design attributes and levels in the tool, paste its output into your survey alongside the screener and any other questions, and the platform handles the rest.

 How conjoint analysis works